-- 1. Assess the market and evaluate the market trends to decide the strategy for sale of biomass power generation systems - 2.
-Identify market opportunities and potential customers - 3.
-Identify the customer requirements - 4.
-Clarify the customer queries with respect to biomass power generation systems - 5.
-Assess the area of installation, power output expectation, budget, etc. during discussion with the customer - 6.
-Create relevant solutions to meet customer requirements - 7.
-Develop the working calculation sheet outlining the broad estimate for biomass power generation systems - 8.
-Prepare the cost benefit analysis for biomass power generation systems - 9.
-Prepare a proposal for biomass power generation systems - 10.
-Present possible raw material linkages, either available or to be developed by the client - 11.
-Prepare a pitch for the customer and close the sale - 12.
-Create and manage a pipeline of potential customers
+- Assess the market and evaluate the market trends to decide the strategy for sale of biomass power generation systems - Identify market opportunities and potential customers - Identify the customer requirements - Clarify the customer queries with respect to biomass power generation systems - Assess the area of installation, power output expectation, budget, etc. during discussion with the customer

+- Create relevant solutions to meet customer requirements - Develop the working calculation sheet outlining the broad estimate for biomass power generation systems - Prepare the cost benefit analysis for biomass power generation systems - Prepare a proposal for biomass power generation systems - Present possible raw material linkages, either available or to be developed by the client - Prepare a pitch for the customer and close the sale - Create and manage a pipeline of potential customers

-• At the end of this course, students will gain knowledge about the business development methodologies on biomass power generation systems
+• At the end of this course, students will gain knowledge about the business development methodologies on biomass business development.